shahidullahkhankhattak/vue-pattern-validator/README.md

 ## Custom Validators

 You can create custom validators as per your application's requirements.
 Each validator is a function that takes the field value and an optional translation function `t`.
-It should return a string with an error message when validation fails, or `false` if validation passes.
+It should return a string with an error message when validation fails, or `true` if validation passes.

 ```typescript
 import { Validators } from 'vue-pattern-validator';